surfkansas/solace/README.md

 The circuit for this experiment is seen here:

 ![](images/circuit-bell-state.png)

+To run this experiment, run the `teleportation.py` experiment in your virtual environment.
+This will run 100 shots of the quantum circuit on your selected device.

 If this was traditional compute, we would expect to see variability in the first qubit, but our second qubit would remain a zero.
 However, due to the quantum behavior of entanglement, we see a high probability of the second entangled qubit exhibiting the same behavior as the first qubit.
 This circuit is akin to having two coins.
 You "flip" one of the coins, and the entanglement "flips" the other coin.